 - Cannabis company formation and investment

-- Successfully obtaining license to operate an Alternative Treatment Center in NJ
+- Successfully assisted a client which obtained a license to operate an Alternative Treatment Center in NJ

 - Negotiating licenses, permits and contracts, such as white label agreements, for cannabis-focused businesses

 - FDA labeling and advertising issues for CBD companies as well as banking, trademarking and insurance

 - Advice on the funding and acquisition of cannabis-related entities

 - Employee training and human resources policies such as drug testing and cannabis use at the workplace